ce-nationalwest-team1/containerized-sterling-labs/Containerized-Sterling-B2Bi-Lab-2/b2bi-lab-day-2.md

 3.1.
 To delete the pod, login to your cluster with your user credentials by browsing to the `OpenShift web console`.

 3.2.
-From the administrator section menu on the left, clink on the `Workload` drop down menu and click on Pods, and at the top, select the `sterling-b2bi-dev01-app` project.
+From the administrator section menu on the left, click on the `Workload` drop down menu and click on Pods, and at the top, select the `sterling-b2bi-dev01-app` project.

 3.3.
 Select one of the `s0-b2bi` pods to delete and end of the row, click the vertical dot menu and click delete.